Pawlo77/maritime/README.md

 # BBOX="[[[-90, -180], [90, 180]]]" # Global
 ```

+- `report`: Contains the project report in PDF format.
 - `src/airflow/`: Contains the Airflow DAGs and configurations for orchestrating data processing tasks.
 - `src/setup/`: Contains setup scripts and configuration files for the project environment.
 - `src/docker-compose.yaml`: Docker Compose file to set up the entire environment including Kafka, Airflow, and other necessary services.